 For a deeper dive into React-based frameworks, see our React Server Components guide.

-✅ Use Content Collections When:
+✅ Use Build Content Collections When:

 | Scenario | Why Collections Work |